bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 - MEMORY TIP
   - Use Single quotaion marks as you would spare tires - When the double quotation marks are UNAVAILABLE (Already in USE)

+## PART 7: PERPLEXING POSSESSIVES

+### 62. Whatever Possesed Me!

+- It's Versus Its

+### 63. Who's on First?

+- Whose versus Who's

+### 64. Why Are You So Possessive?

+- Plurals Confused With Possessives

+### 65. Your, Mine, and Ours

+- Joint Ownership - Who Gets the Apostrophe

+### 66. Do You Love Me - Or What I Can Do for You?

+- Possessive Before Gerunds

+### 67. It's About Time

+- Possessive With Time and Amounts

+### 68. Overly Possessive

+- Descriptive or Possessive?